Ndafara/Foxit-PDF-SDK-AWS-Lambda/Readme.md

 The code is AWS Lambda Functions,

 ### Executing
-The code is AWS Lambda Functions, so you will have to create test event to invoke them.
+The code is AWS Lambda Functions, so you will have to create a test event to invoke them.